timstachowski/DLSdist/README.md

 replots according to the number of reads, nreads, and time is \
 calculated based on total wells on the plate, w.

-In a new Mathematica notebook, the current working directory can be set with:
+In a new Mathematica notebook, the path that contains the package can be set to the current working directory with:
 ```
 SetDirectory["PathToPackage"];
 ```